All teams are to complete and return a

 The player at fault is instructed by the referee to leave the pitch to correct his equipment or to obtain any missing item of equipment.
 The player may not return to the pitch without first reporting to the referee, who then checks that the player’s equipment is now correct.
 The player is only allowed to re-enter the match when the ball is out of play.

-Players can return to play whilst the ball is in play if a second official has checked the equipment.
-If no second official is present the player must wait for a break in play in order for the referee to check the faulty equipment.
+Players can return to play whilst the ball is in play if the official is satisfied the shortfall in equipment has been addressed. .

 All players are advised to consider their own private insurance to cover claims arising from their own injury or that of another player.